 This is about to sound cheesy.
 You’ve been warned.
 But hey, it works for me!
 You’ve all heard of the proverbial happy place.
 Here is the deal though: finding that happy place can be tricky.

-You’ll sometimes hear people to picture yourself on a sandy beach with a warm summer breeze….
+You’ll sometimes hear people picture yourself on a sandy beach with a warm summer breeze….
 That never worked for me.
 Don’t get me wrong.
 If that beach is where you want to find your peace, go for it.

 So there is no way for me to really visualize it.
-Yet for the longest time, I was finding myself trying to imagine a place I’d never seen before, with the understanding that it was supposed to bring me calm and happiness.
+Yet for the longest time, I was finding myself trying to imagine a place I’d never seen before, with the understanding that it was supposed to bring me calm and happy.
 It did not.
 It brought me stress and feelings of inadequacy.

 So I started remembering being on the top of a hill near my home when I was a kid.
 I’d stay there for hours, taking in the sights of the fog lifting on a cold Fall afternoon.